 In addition to individual representation of parents in dependency court, Ms. Creamer has focused much of her advocacy on supporting incarcerated parents and their families.
 From 2011-2013, she served as a Stoneleigh Foundation Fellow dedicated to Improving Reunification Outcomes for Children of Incarcerated Parents.
-In that capacity, she engaged in policy advocacy to improve cross-system coordination between the Philadelphia Department of Human Services and the Philadelphia Prison System.
-This advocacy resulted in a video-conferencing pilot between the two facilities to ensure parental participation in important case planning meetings, and an updated joint policy and protocol for engaging incarcerated parents.
 Ms. Creamer also led the coalition that developed and lobbied for the successful passage of the 2010 Healthy Birth for Incarcerated Women Act, which curtailed the practice of shackling incarcerated women during childbirth in Pennsylvania’s jails and prisons.
 She also served on the Joint State Government Commission’s Statewide Legislative Advisory Committee on Children of Incarcerated Parents.
 She has trained case workers and legal professionals locally and nationally on best practices for engaging incarcerated parents in the child welfare system.

 Ms. Creamer is the recipient of the 2011 Women’s Way Unsung Heroine Award and was recognized as a 2012 Legal Intelligencer Lawyer on the Fast Track.

-“Why High-Quality Interdisciplinary Legal Representation is Essential to Keeping Kids with Family,” co-author, Juvenile Law Center Blog, September 2020
+“Why High-Quality Interdisciplinary Legal Representation is Essential to Keeping Kids with Family,” co-author with April Lee, Juvenile Law Center Blog, September 2020

 “During Coronavirus, High-Quality Legal Representation Can Be a Lifesaver for Families,” co-author, The Imprint, June 24, 2020